Skip to main content

 How Strong Is the Demand for NPs?

 Nurses at every level are in demand.
 But the demand for NPs is especially strong.
-NPs made the top 10 in a U.S. Bureau of Labor Statistics report charting the fastest-growing occupations.
-The projected growth for NPs is four and a half times the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), NPs rank among the fastest-growing occupations in the country.
+The projected growth for NPs is more than ten times the 3.1% average for all occupations.
+A quick comparison of job growth across different levels of nursing highlights the excellent job outlook for FNPs:

 How Do Salaries for FNPs Compare?

 FNP salaries are a selling point.
-On average, FNPs earn over 50 percent more than RNs.
-As of May 2017, the BLS reports that RNs earn $70,000 per year (median annual salary).
-By comparison, NPs earn $110,930.
-At the high end, NPs earn more than $180,460.
+FNPs earn significantly more than RNs.
+As of May 2024, BLS reports that RNs earn a median annual salary of $93,600.
+By comparison, NPs earn a median of $132,050.
+At the high end, NPs earn more than $217,270.

+Salaries may vary for several reasons, including experience and geographic location.
 Wherever FNPs choose to work, they are likely to enjoy a significant salary bump compared to the jobs they had before becoming family nurse practitioners.
 Bonuses may boost compensation.

 How Are FNPs Making a Difference?

 In particular, FNPs can make a critical difference in Health Professional Shortage Areas (HPSAs).
-Nationally, there are nearly 7,026 “primary care HPSA designations” as of December 2018.
-These are areas where the number of providers falls below federally defined standards.
+As of late 2025, the Health Resources and Services Administration reported more than 8,400 primary care HPSA designations, with over 92 million Americans living in areas that lack adequate access to primary care.
+These are areas where the number of providers falls well below federally defined standards.

 Six-figure salaries and high demand add to the appeal of becoming an FNP.
 More than that, FNPs play an important role in increasing access to healthcare, bringing with them the compassionate, patient-centered care that is central to the nursing profession.
-As KFF notes, NPs have an “untapped potential” for improving access to primary care.

 Learn more about STU’s online Master of Science in Nursing – Family Nurse Practitioner program.